-The reaffirmation in ratings of bank facilities of Ankit India Limited (AIL) factors in moderate financial performance of the company in FY21 (refer to the period April1 to March 31), followed by improvement witnessed in 11MFY22.
-The rating action also takes into account comfortable capital structure and debt coverage indicators coupled with very low working capital limit utilization.
-Despite of the capex in group entity Aayog Agro Private Limited (AAPL), the overall capital structure of the group is expected to remain comfortable over the medium term.
+The ratings assigned to the bank facilities of Aayog Agro Private Limited (AAPL) factors in moderate financial performance of the group in FY21 (refer to the period April1 to March 31), followed by improvement witnessed in 11MFY22.
+The rating also takes into account comfortable capital structure and debt coverage indicators coupled with very low working capital limit utilization.
+Despite of the ongoing capex in AAPL, the overall capital structure of the group is expected to remain comfortable over the medium term.

-This apart, the rating continues to derive strength from the long experience of the promoters and satisfactory track record of operations, reputed clientele mitigating counterparty credit risk to some extent and satisfactory capacity utilization of the flour mill division.
+The rating also derives strength from the long experience of the promoters and satisfactory track record of operations, reputed clientele mitigating counterparty credit risk to some extent and satisfactory capacity utilization of the flour mill division in AIL.
 The rating, however, remains constrained by low capacity utilization of the rice mill segment, improving yet modest operating margin, client and geographical concentration risk, limited growth opportunities on account of competitive nature of the industry, raw material availability susceptible to change in government policies and vagaries of nature and exposure to project risk.